Gigaspaces/xap-docs/site/content/xap121tut/java-tutorial-part2.markdown

 There are several ways you can deploy a new Data Grid; by command line, with java code embedded in your application and the admin UI.
 The following snippets shows how to deploy a data grid.

 We want to deploy a data grid that has two primary partitions and one backup for each primary partition.
-Here is the gs command that you would execute to achieve this:
+Here are the gs and REST commands that you would execute to achieve this:

 {{%tabs%}}